bvader/elastic-pii/README.md

 NER is a sub-task of Natural Language Processing (NLP) that involves identifying and categorizing named entities in unstructured text into predefined categories such as:

 * Person: Names of individuals, including celebrities, politicians, and historical figures.
 * Organization: Names of companies, institutions, and organizations.
 * Location: Geographic locations, including cities, countries, and landmarks.
 * Event: Names of events, including conferences, meetings, and festivals.

 For our use PII case, we will choose a small optimized NER model [distilbert-NER](https://huggingface.co/dslim/distilbert-NER) that can be downloaded from [Hugging Face](https://huggingface.co) and loaded into Elasticsearch as a trained model.
-(TODO) talk about tradeoffs go back (TODO) go back to base
+(TODO) talk about tradeoffs, go back (TODO) go back to base

-**NOTE: It is important to note that NER / NLP Models are CPU-intensive and expensive to run at scale; thus, we will want to employ a sampling technique to understand the risk in our logs without having to send all our logs through the NER Model. **
+**NOTE: It is important to note that NER / NLP Models are CPU-intensive and expensive to run at scale;** thus, we will want to employ a sampling technique to understand the risk in our logs without sending the full logs volume through the NER Model.

 #### Pattern Matching Detection